Industry News

 The project objectives must be measurable and precise.

-In a marketing brief, these objectives guide the decisions of the creative team.
+In a marketing brief, these objectives guide the creative team's decisions.

 3. Specify the expected deliverables

-To write a creative brief, you must also specify the deliverables.
+To write a creative brief, it is also necessary to specify the deliverables.

-These may include videos, visuals, articles, or campaigns on social media.
+These may be videos, visuals, articles or campaigns on social media.

-An example of a creative brief often includes a clear list of the content to be produced.
+An example of a creative brief often includes a clear list of content to produce.

 4. Identify constraints and deadlines

-A marketing brief must indicate deadlines and technical constraints.
+A marketing brief must indicate the deadlines and technical constraints.

-This information allows the project manager to plan production.
+This information enables the project manager to plan production.

-A structured brief thus facilitates coordination between internal teams and the communications agency.
+A structured brief thus facilitates coordination between the internal teams and the communications agency.

 5. Define performance indicators